 Take in the energy of street festivals and cultural traditions in Oaxaca © Aleksandar Todorovic / Shutterstock

-Soak up the Zócalo's energy and live entertainment
+5. Soak up the Zócalo's energy and live entertainment

-For hours of costless fun, mosey over to the tree-shaded Zócalo and watch the playful street artists and marimba musicians work the crowds on the city's iconic main square and the adjoining Alameda de León plaza.
+For hours of cost-free fun, mosey over to the tree-shaded Zócalo and watch the playful street artists and marimba musicians work the crowds on the city's iconic main square and the adjoining Alameda de León plaza.
 Home to the striking 16th-century Metropolitan Cathedral and the muraled State Government Palace, the vibrant squares really come to life when brass band ensembles perform or sharply-dressed couples dance to elegant danzón music.

 If there’s a lull in the activity, wander around the nearby Andador Turístico, a traffic-free pedestrian corridor lined with galleries, craft shops and cafes serving gourmet coffee hailing from Oaxaca's highlands.

-Immerse yourself in contemporary art and nature in San Agustín Etla
+6. Immerse yourself in contemporary art and nature in San Agustín Etla

 After checking out the cutting-edge installations, take a stroll around the surrounding grounds amid waterfalls and lush vegetation, or explore even more along a nearby Aqueduct Trail that rises up into the scenic hills.
-To reach San Agustín Etla (11 miles northwest of Oaxaca) affordable shared taxis depart from the Mercado de Abastos.
+To reach San Agustín Etla (11 miles northwest of Oaxaca), affordable shared taxis depart from the Mercado de Abastos.

 Panoramic view of the Temple of Santo Domingo de Guzmán